Ohio's new abortion law forces doctor to fight to protect her patient's life - KTVZ

 By Elizabeth Cohen and Danielle Herman, CNN

-As soon as Dr. Mae Winchester did an ultrasound on Tara George, she knew Tara’s baby was in trouble.
+As soon as Dr. Mae Winchester did an ultrasound on Tara George, she knew her baby was in trouble.

 During that July ultrasound, Winchester noticed there was no amniotic fluid around the baby.
 More tests that day and the next morning indicated the baby was in kidney failure and had multiple heart defects.